systematic-magic/AgingPubMed/research_papers_html.rst

 	- Check that subsection headers are formatted in bold and coloured in :headr2:`black`.

-	- Check that there are **no** underlining or italics (except for Latin terms and gene names) in the headers.
+	- Check that there is **no** underlining or italics (except for Latin terms and gene names) in the headers.

 	- Check that there is no period (.) at the end of the subsection header.